abhi93shekJha/python_concepts/Python_basics.md

 - **Tuples:**

     - Tuples are immutable.
 They cannot be modified.
 Every alteration creates a new tuple object.
+    - Adding, deleting or assigning element to a tuple will throw error.

     - Similar to a list, `a, b, c, *other = (1, 2, 3, 4, 5, 6, 7)`